-This post was originally published by CRSI on July 16th, 2020 and is archived.
-Learn more here.
+This post was originally published by CRSI -Community Refugee Sponsorship Initiative - on July 16th, 2020 and is archived.
+Learn more about our history.

 On July 16, Ministers from Canada, the United Kingdom, Ireland, Argentina, Spain and New Zealand underlined their support for community-based refugee sponsorship in advance of the 2018 United Nations General Assembly and agreement on the Global Compact on Refugees by issuing a joint statement.